ga4gh-duri/ga4gh-duri.github.io/researcher_ids/RI_Claims_V1.md

         behalf of the Passport Visa Identity's person, and the person who is making the assertion has the same Passport Visa Type and `value` in that `source` organization.
-The `source` field represents the peer’s organization that is making the assertion, which which is not necessarily the same organization as the Passport Visa Identity's organization.
+The `source` field represents the peer’s organization that is making the assertion, which is not necessarily the same organization as the Passport Visa Identity's organization.

     -   **system**: The `source` organization’s information system has made the